This story is read aloud at: https://youtu.be/7Z5SxSL40QI

 Manny was silent—standing before Henry as a little statuesque figure—yet internally he was screaming for freedom.

 “Please sir, forget the disarrayed cards and promise me you won’t make us move.”
 The civility had changed to terror in Manny’s voice.
 “No one of your figure has ever become poor by giving.
 And once you need less, you will have more,” he concluded.

 Another blast of dynamite boomed in the further distance.
-It was as if the neighboring land owners had decided that the island was easy target practice on this festive night.
+It was as if the neighboring land owners had decided that the Mexican island was easy target practice on the festive night.

-The Mexicans received surveyed lots to call their own from Henry.
+The Mexican people received surveyed lots to call their own from Henry.